Everything You Need To Know About Ragdoll Cats

 The Appearance of a Ragdoll Cat

-In terms of appearances of Ragdoll cats, they are considered one of the largest cat breeds, domesticated of course.
+In terms Ragdoll cats characteristics, they are considered one of the largest cat breeds, domesticated of course.
 Females usually weigh between 8 and 15 pounds, whereas males can weigh anywhere from 12 to 20 pounds.
 (Actually, now that I think about it…maybe Phoebe just missed her calling being a Ragdoll breed.
 She’s got the size and personality…but more on that later).

 One other distinctive feature of Ragdoll cats is their blue eyes.
 If you have a cat that resembles the Ragdoll breed but their eyes are green, or yellow in color, you do not have a Ragdoll cat.